OctoText/OctoText/README.md

 OctoText will also include a thumbnail of your print if it is sent with the file (PrusaSlicer and Cura).
 The thumbnail will only be sent on a print START event.
-Print Pausing detection has been enhanced so that it detects "waiting for user messages" that are sent by Prusa MMU equipped printers.
+Print Pausing detection has been enhanced so that it detects "waiting for user messages" that are sent by Prusa printers.

 <img width="128" alt="OctoText" src="assets/img/iconfinder_13_1236350.png">
 <p>